NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-05-05-build-unreal-engine-from-github-source-code-microsof-windows/index.md

 - **Unreal Engine has a voracious appetite for storage space**—the bare minimum requirement for building the current version of the engine from source is, more or less, **around `500 GB` of free space**.
 For a smoother experience and room to grow, I strongly recommend **`1 TB` or more of fast NVMe storage**.
 - [Git Bash for Windows](https://git-scm.com/downloads).
 - [Microsoft Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/community/).
-- Optional: Android Studio, Android SDK, Android NDK, and Java Development Kit.
+- Optional: Android Studio, Android SDK, Android NDK, and Java Development Kit (JDK).
 [See below](#build-with-android-support-optional).

 ## Microsot Visual Studio Installer Configuration File